-- S Access the Flow Source dialog for each change a source's configuration. - § Stop and start data collection from a source. - Set access rights to the flow data generated by a source. - § Create an SNMP source. - § Create an Aggregate source.
+- Source dialog for each change a source's configuration. - § Stop and start data collection from a source. - § Set access rights to the flow data generated by a source.

+- S Create an SNMP source.

 To change a source's configuration, or to stop and start data collection from a source, select a source, then click Edit.